kirinmurphy/codetube/README.md

 - initial page renders with server content, with client side navigation / filtering taking over once loaded
 - media player built with react-youtube, with dynamic multi-display state wrangled in Tailwind
-- server(less) functions using prisma delployed on netlify
+- server(less) functions using prisma delployed on netlify, with indexing of common query params

 ## To Run